awslabs/multi-model-server/model-archiver/README.md

 ## Artifact Details

 ### MAR-INF
-**MAR-INF** is reserved folder name that will be used inside `.mar` file.
-This folder contains model archive metadata files.
-User should avoid using **MAR-INF** in the model path.
+**MAR-INF** is a reserved folder name that will be used inside `.mar` file.
+This folder contains the model archive metadata files.
+Users should avoid using **MAR-INF** in their model path.

 ### Runtime

 ### Model name

-A valid model name.
-The model name must begin with a letter of the alphabet, and can only contains letters, digits, underscore (_), dash (-) and dot (.)
+A valid model name must begin with a letter of the alphabet and can only contains letters, digits, underscores (_), dashes (-) and periods (.).

-**Note**: The model name can be override when register model with [Register Model API](../ docs/management_api.md#register-a-model).
+**Note**: The model name can be override when register model with [Register Model API](../docs/management_api.md#register-a-model).

 ### Model path

-A folder that contains all necessary files that need to run inference code for the model.
-All the files and sub-folders (except [excluded files](#excluded-files)) will be packaged into `.mar` file.
+A folder that contains all necessary files needed to run inference code for the model.
+All the files and sub-folders (except [excluded files](#excluded-files)) will be packaged into the `.mar` file.

 #### excluded files
-Follow type of file will be excluded during model archive packaging:
+The following types of file will be excluded during model archive packaging:
 1. hidden files
 2. Mac system files: __MACOSX and .DS_Store
-3. MANIFEST.json file
+3. MANIFEST.json
 4. python compiled byte code (.pyc) files and cache folder __pycache__

 ### handler

-A handler is an python entry point that MMS can invoke to executes inference code.
+A handler is a python entry point that MMS can invoke to execute inference code.
 The format of a Python handler is:
 * python_module_name[:function_name] (for example: lstm-service:handle).

-The function name is optional if provided python module follows one of predefined convention:
+The function name is optional if the provided python module follows one of predefined conventions:
 1. There is a `handle()` function available in the module
-2. The module contains only one Class and the class that contains a `handle()` function.
+2. The module contains only one Class and that class contains a `handle()` function.

 Further details and specifications are found on the [custom service](../docs/custom_service.md) page.